Richardson scores go-ahead goal as Preds beat Columbus 5-2

 TAXI TAXI

 The Predators recalled forward Mathieu Olivier from the taxi squad before this game.
 Olivier made his NHL debut last season with Nashville and played in eight games.
-The 6-foot-2 forward was born in Biloxi, Mississippi, when his father played for the ECHL’s Mississippi Sea Wolves.
+The forward was born in Biloxi, Mississippi, when his father played for the ECHL’s Mississippi Sea Wolves.

 Nashville needed the body with forward Mikael Granlund arriving Friday, the Finn now in a seven-day quarantine.